MastooraTurkmen/Houses-for-Sale/README.md

 ## Updating the images to the direct links 🔗🖇

-I updated image data to direct links
+I updated image data to direct links because when I uploaded to Netlify,